 You can watch this full video to see exactly how I made this monogram wood sign using my Cricut Maker:

 This project was really quite straightforward.
 I created a stencil using my Cricut Maker and then created the same design on my wood sign.
+The Cricut Maker is an amazing machine.
+It can be used to cut so many different materials including vinyl, balsa wood, fabrics, leathers and more!
+Today I am focusing on creating a stencil of sorts for my sign.
 I created this with the idea that if you wanted to customized this monogram sign with your own last name letter and your “est” date, you easily can!
 Click here to access this project on Cricut Design Space.

 In order to customize this design for yourself, you need to click the “customize” button, not the “make it” button.